Butanium/Playground_beginner-COB/statement.md

 - ``accClosestEnRank`` will store the rank of the potential closest enemy
 - ``accClosestEnDist`` will store the range of the potential closest enemy
-- ``accClosestEnId`` will store the id of the potential closest enemy Once the inner loop is finished, we are sure that all our accumaltors contain the information we want about the closest enemy.
+- ``accClosestEnId`` will store the id of the potential closest enemy

+Once the inner loop is finished, we are sure that all our accumulators contain the information we want about the closest enemy.
 So we can decide which order we'll give to this bot.

 ```java